axjv/TOS-lua/README.md

 - Open links from chat in your browser.
 - More

-These settings can and should be customized at the top of the lua file.
-Hex color codes are used.
+These settings can and should be customized in the following file after first launch:

+`addons\miei\classicchat-settings.lua`

+Hex Color codes are used.

 Upon installing this addon, I would recommend that you readjust your [chat's transparency setting](https://i.imgur.com/WCevi1v.png) as the default background skin for the text frame will be replaced with a darker one to allow a greater range of transparency.